Making markets work for the common good

 Who should design and drive an economic framework for markets that works for the common good?

 What visual framework can be the dashboard for our governance mechanisms?
 How can we tie financial markets to the real economy, internalise externalities and leave nobody behind?
 Any action will need to involve the government.
 Only governments have the power to make big change happen at sufficient scale and with sufficient speed.

 … most important of all, the proponents of alternative economic models need to make common cause, tell common stories and make those stories persuasive enough to convince people who run mainstream economies not only to take them seriously, but to embrace them.

 The next step will be a publication of a collection of essays building upon these ideas and providing practical steps towards implementation.
 As Knight suggested, this might help to crystallise the common agenda that the progressive economy needs.
 Indeed, the importance of using stories surfaced more than once in the discussions.
 Colloff suggested stories should be used to educate politicians about the economy rather than charts and figures.
 Glad makes an important point about this.
 It’s crucial, she believes, that the emphasis of the publication should be on stories that give people hope, the human behind the persona.
 She does right to stress the essential humanity of the debate because it is so often absent or simply assumed in discussions about the economy.

-PSJP encourages anyone interested in helping to develop and expand these ideas to join in.
+PSJP encourages anyone interested in helping to develop and expand these ideas on making markets work for the common good to join in.
 The first port of call is this website.